AlbertWhite/site-v2.0/src/data/blogs/data-science.md

 Thus to me, data science team will never hire the same amount of people as engineering team (unless AI is able to code directly in the future), because data scientist is only to find **potential** opportunity. **Data science to engineering, is a bit like UX to UI designer**.
 It's a luxury for many companies.

-### Whether it worths to change the career path from fullstack developer to data scientist
+### Whether it's worth changing the career path from fullstack developer to data scientist

 It depends on your passion.
 If you are really passionate about AI: deep diving into the data and dare to learn countless new things, then it should be a good way to go.